cdstanford/pystate/README.md

 If you want to track whether the CRC is newly seen, you can also call `.is_new()` which checks whether the current CRC does not equal any the state on any previous invocation of `.is_new()`.

+## Issues

+If you have any issues using pystate, bug reports, or feedback, please file an issue on this github repository!
+The author will try to assist.

 ## Technical notes and limitations

 This module heavily relies on `pickle` and lifts some limitations from `pickle`.